RetRo99/ai-bardly/README.md

-# ai-bardly: Your AI-Powered Companion App
+# Bardy: Your AI-Powered Companion App

 **ai-bardly** is a cutting-edge, multiplatform Android application built with Kotlin and Jetpack Compose.
 It leverages AI technologies and modern Android development practices to provide a unique